Installing Towing Braking Systems

 Towing braking systems often come with breakaway kits, battery-powered electronics that detect when a towed vehicle has separated from its hitch.
 The battery immediately sends power to the unhitched vehicle's brakes, slowing the runaway trailer or car down and stopping any potential damage to other drivers.

-For lots more information on towing braking systems and other protective towing equipment, slow down for the links on the next page.
+For lots more information on towing braking systems and other protective towing equipment, slow down for the links below.